 Dunkirk is a somewhat small city located in the state of New York.
-With a population of 11,799 people and five constituent neighborhoods, Dunkirk is the 151st largest community in New York.
-Dunkirk has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 11,756 people and five constituent neighborhoods, Dunkirk is the 151st largest community in New York.
+Dunkirk has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dunkirk is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dunkirk is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Dunkirk who work in office and administrative support (10.89%), sales jobs (10.19%), and teaching (6.60%).
+There are especially a lot of people living in Dunkirk who work in office and administrative support (10.16%), food service (7.83%), and sales jobs (7.66%).

 The most common language spoken in Dunkirk is English.
 Other important languages spoken here include Spanish and Polish.